flily/macaque-lang/README.md

     + use `!` for logical NOT and `~` for bitwise NOT.
     + add `&`, `|` and `^` for bitwise AND, OR and XOR.
   - Add one-line comments, leading with `//`.
+  - Recursive call in closure by call `fn(a, b, c)` without function body.

 Missing features in Monkey, but not decided to add in Macaque yet: